lorecatta/drep/README.md

 phis <- c(1, 1, 1, 1)
 ```

-We then Simulate some data, including
+We then simulate some data, including

 -   the lower and upper age limits (`l_lim` and `u_lim`) of the country age groups
 -   the number of individuals in each age group (`n_j`)